 *Above Field Trip Rates include all required statutory holiday pay and annual vacation pay amounts.

 The minimum hours of work payable shall be two (2) hours, including waiting time.
-No meal allowance shall be granted by the Board.

 10.3.
 Plug-in Power